 The more difficult you make it the more likely they’ll abandon the process.

-You should strongly consider building a version of your website that looks good on tablet and mobile.
-Most page building tools allow you to create tablet/mobile versions quite easy.
+You should strongly consider building a version of your website that looks good on tablets and mobile.
+Most page building tools allow you to create tablet/mobile versions quite easily.